Markdown:

 Fallback Variant Style

-If the current status is not found in the object, the style defined for neutral will be used as a fallback.
+If the current variant is not found in the object, the style defined for neutral will be used as a fallback.

 Svelte